-- 1. Email the Bridgeview User Access Request Form to notify Blue Plus of the new staff and request access to Bridgeview and MnSP RS Tool (if applicable). - 2.
-After sending the Bridgeview User Access Request Form, new Care Coordinators will be sent a "Welcome to Blue Plus" email from their Partner Relations Consultant.
+- 2. After sending the form, new Care Coordinators will be sent a "Welcome to Blue Plus" email from their Partner Relations Consultant.
 This email includes the checklist and links to the website, guidelines, and other resources. - 3.
 New Staff are required to complete the "Mandatory" tasks on the checklist within 90 calendar days of hire.
 Once complete, the new staff must electronically sign the attestation on the checklist and email it to Partner.Relations@bluecrossmn.com.